-We timed the intervention so that our letters would arrive early enough to be able to affect the household's decision to protest before the upcoming deadline.
-We created the letters as soon as the administrative data including the 2020 proposed values became available (on May 16th, 2020).
-To accelerate delivery time, we used a mailing company located in Dallas County (i.e., within the same county as all of the recipients).
-As a result, the vast majority of the letters should have gotten to the subjects quickly.
-The mailing company dropped the letters off at the local post office's facility on May 20th.
-This company estimated that the vast majority of the letters would be delivered in the next couple of days.
-Consistent with this projection, we began to receive some answers to the Field Survey and visits to the website on May 21st.
-Moreover, the post office scans mail pieces when they reach the last mile immediately before delivery.
-More than 90% of the letters had been scanned by Friday, May 22nd, 2020.
+20th and estimated that most would be delivered in the next couple of days.
+Consistent with this projection, we began to receive Field Survey responses and website visits on May 21st.
+Moreover, we confirmed that the post office scanned more than 90% of our letters by Friday, May 22nd, 2020, indicating they reached the last mile before delivery.
 Based on data from previous years, most subjects file protests close to the deadline, which in 2020 was June 15th.
-For that reason, we feel confident that there was enough time between receipt of the letter and the protest deadline so that, for most households, the information provided in the letter could influence their decision to protest.
-Indeed, this view is consistent with the dates when subjects responded to the Field Survey and when they visited the project's website.41
+Thus, we feel confident that there was enough time between receipt of the letter and the protest deadline for the letter to influence most recipients' decisions to protest.
+Indeed, this view is consistent with the dates when subjects responded to the Field Survey and when they visited the project's website.42